'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 "Where the elite meet to have their spirits broken"

-Extreme Vetting starts at Home (Score:1)
+Extreme Vetting starts at Home (Score:2, Insightful)

 We can't even get Asshole M'Gunt to share his tax returns.
 Fuck that guy.

-Your papers please (Score:2, Insightful)
+Your papers please (Score:5, Insightful)

 The United States has done off the deep end.
 I will never be visiting such a douche bag country that would pull this shit.
 If the States wants less "Terrorists" then stop pissing every one off.
 Stop stealing from every one and killing innocent people.

-United States of Assholes (Score:1)
+United States of Assholes (Score:3, Insightful)

 "Land of the free, home of the BRAVE"?
 NOT!
 Brave people don't fear their world, and free people don't ask others to give up their freedom...

-Goodbye Tourism Money (Score:4, Insightful)
+Goodbye Tourism Money (Score:5, Insightful)

 There are already concerns that foreign tourism revenue is starting to dry up after Trump's election and the (attempted) Muslim bans.
 If it's actually put into effect this "extreme vetting" will only accelerate that process.